njones61/adsolve/docs/index.md

 # Advection-Diffusion Solver

 Welcome to the documentation for the 1D advection-diffusion solver.
-This code was developed by Norm Jones [njones61@gmail.com](mailto:njones61@gmail.com).

 ## Overview

 This project implements a numerical solver for one-dimensional advection-diffusion problems in porous media.
 The solver is designed to simulate solute transport in a vertical column of soil beneath a lake, where upward groundwater flow interacts with downward diffusion from the lake.

+This code was developed by Norm Jones [njones61@gmail.com](mailto:njones61@gmail.com) and is hosted on the following github repo: [https://github.com/njones61/adsolve](https://github.com/njones61/adsolve).

 ## Features